saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-logs.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-App Logs is functionality that provides you with a detailed view of logs for mobile devices and desktop browsers.
-This feature provides you with visibility into system-level events, errors, and warnings that occur during testing, making it easier to troubleshoot and diagnose issues.
+App Logs is functionality that provides you with a detailed view of logs for your mobile apps.
+This feature provides you with visibility into events, errors, and warnings that occur during testing, making it easier to troubleshoot and diagnose issues.